josdirksen/d3-devoxx-2017/slides/generators.md

 ### What can we interpolate?

-The domain are numbers, the range can be any of this:
+- Domain is numeric, the range can be any of this:
 ![](../images/what_interpolate.png)

-And if this doesn't match, you can create your own.
+- Easy to create your own
+- Also be used in **transitions**